-No, it does not, this is done by the clubs and golf organisations locally which are licensed by the USGA.
+No, it does not.
+This is done by the clubs and golf organizations locally, which the USGA licenses.

 Is it worth getting a handicap?

-Some players happily play a regular round of golf year in year out without bothering to get a handicap.
+Some players happily play a regular golf game year in year out without bothering to get a handicap.
 They are quite happy without a handicap.
 Perhaps you are like them and asking, is it worth it?
 I would say it is.
-Most golfers find having a handicap does help them improve, you have a publicly verified and generally understood mark of how good you are.
+Most golfers find having a handicap does help them improve.
+You have a publicly verified and generally understood mark of how good you are.
 It makes it possible to play in scramble tournaments or competitive matches with players at all levels, which can be great fun and improve your game even more.

 The future of handicapping systems

 At present, handicap systems are nationally based.
-This has become more and more of a problem in a world where we travel about all the time and play golf in countries around the world.
-Wouldn’t it be wonderful if I could be sure that we were on a level playing field if I am playing in Australia or the United Kingdom or France?
+This has become more and more of a problem in a world where we travel about all the time and play golf in countries worldwide.
+Wouldn’t it be wonderful to be sure that we were on a level playing field if I am playing in Australia or the United Kingdom, or France?

 This is due to come into force in a couple of years, hopefully by 2020.
 It includes the system already used in the United States of rating individual courses (the course and slope ratings).
-This enables handicaps to be calculated taking into account the difficulty of the course for both scratch (the very best) amateur golfers and bogey (an average) amateur golfer.
-This should ensure a transparent and fair way to calculate handicap.
+This enables handicaps to be calculated, taking into account the difficulty of the course for both scratch (the very best) amateur golfers and bogey (an average) amateur golfers.
+This should ensure a transparent and fair way to calculate handicaps.

 A new handicap will be calculated on fifty-four holes played, and a combination of nine and eighteen holes will be allowed.
-Again, this is being welcomed by high handicappers and by golf coaches, organisers and course owners who want to get more people involved in the game.
-They know it is often difficult for the casual golfer to get in the four or so hours which are necessary to play a full eighteen holes, nine holes make things much more accessible to more golfers.
+Again, this is welcomed by high handicappers and by golf coaches, organizers, and course owners who want to get more people involved in the game.
+They know it is often difficult for the casual golfer to get in the four or so hours necessary to play a full eighteen holes.
+Nine holes make things much more accessible to more golfers.

-There is provision to take into account adverse weather conditions, or other abnormal course factors, on performance on the day.
-Anything which can stop that heart-sinking feeling when the wind gets up and the ball sails off to the right is fine with us, the new scheme will allow for daily revisions of the handicap to take account of the weather conditions may have on a golfer’s performance on that day.
+There is provision to consider adverse weather conditions, or other abnormal course factors, on performance on the day.
+Anything which can stop that heart-sinking feeling when the wind gets up and the ball sails off to the right is fine with us.
+The new scheme will allow for daily revisions of the handicap to account for the weather conditions that may have on a golfer’s performance on that day.

-A new handicap limit of fifty-four will be introduced, and this will apply to both men and ladies.
+A new handicap limit of fifty-four will be introduced, which will apply to men and women.
 The idea of the governing bodies is to allow players to go for a handicap earlier on in their golfing career.
-The USGA and the R&A believe that this will encourage beginner golfers to get a handicap earlier and that this can increase their commitment to the game.
-I love this idea and look forward to seeing more early golfers getting their handicap.
+The USGA and the R & R&A believe that this will encourage beginner golfers to get a handicap earlier and increase their commitment to the game.
+I love this idea and look forward to seeing more early golfers getting their handicaps.
 Just imagine how quickly a committed new player who is enjoying their game can get that handicap down.
 I can see a lot of competition amongst the newbies opening up on courses around the world.

-From what we know already these changes are going to take golf forward in a very positive way.
+From what we know already, these changes will take golf forward in a very positive way.
 The USGA and R&A have said their ambition for the system is:

 - To encourage the maximum number of golfers to get a handicap and then to maintain it.

-- To make it easy for any golfer with a handicap to be able to transport it to any course anywhere in the world.
+- To make it easy for any golfer with a handicap to transport it to any course anywhere in the world.